 Post: 10 AI Recruitment Innovations Transforming Talent Acquisition in 2026

-Each item includes what the technology actually does, where it fits in a hiring workflow, and what condition must be true before deploying it.
-Because the sequence matters as much as the tooling.
+The 10 AI recruitment innovations below are ranked by demonstrated impact on time-to-hire, quality-of-hire, and recruiter capacity.
+Each includes what the technology does, where it fits in a hiring workflow, and the prerequisite condition that must be true before deploying it — because sequence matters as much as tooling.

 1. Predictive Candidate Sourcing